-Michael McLaughlin is a research assistant at the Information Technology and Innovation Foundation.
+Michael McLaughlin is a research analyst at the Information Technology and Innovation Foundation.
 He researches and writes about a variety of issues related to information technology and Internet policy, including digital platforms, e-government, and artificial intelligence.
 Michael graduated from Wake Forest University, where he majored in Communication with Minors in Politics and International Affairs and Journalism.
 He received his Master’s in Communication at Stanford University, specializing in Data Journalism.

 The California State Senate is considering a bill to make it illegal for law enforcement to use facial recognition technology in officer-worn body cameras.
 The bill, AB 1215, has passed the State Assembly.
 It should not pass the Senate because it is based on a number of fallacies concerning facial recognition technology and would undermine beneficial uses of it by law enforcement.